DaS™ – Journey Transformation

 001

-The model above does not focus on what needs to be delivered, what needs to be communicated, and why.
+The model above focuses on what needs to be delivered, what needs to be communicated, and why.
 Therefore, all parties involved will receive enough information to make the right decisions at the given time.
+Business, Finance, Human Resources, Operations, Third Party integration, etc.

 002

-Inevitably well-articulated business objectives in the form of OKRs and KPIs help the targeting, yet the so-called “Hook Model” is not created without the user understanding a value proposition for them – what is the MTP – Massive Transformative Purpose?
+Inevitably, well-articulated business objectives in the form of OKRs and KPIs help the targeting, yet the so-called “Hook Model” is not created without the user understanding a value proposition for them – what is the MTP – Massive Transformative Purpose?

 003